spratt/russ/README.md

 But the following will not parse correctly:

- {This line begins with a space, and therefore breaks my assumptions.}
+ {This line begins with a space and continues into the next line, which breaks my assumptions.}